| My Account | Cart Contents | Checkout |

-Test Charts creates test chart files for printing on high quality inkjet printers.
-Two types of chart can be created: bitmaps and Scalable Vector Graphics (SVG), which can also be sent out for precision printing.
+Two types of chart can be created: bitmaps and Scalable Vector Graphics (SVG) files.
 A variety of options is available.
-You can select chart pattern, type (bar or sine), contrast, highlight color, printer gamma, and more.
+You can select chart pattern, type (bar, sine, etc.), contrast, highlight color, printer gamma, and more.

-To run Test Charts, run Imatest and click on in the Imatest main window.
-The following dialog box, which contains the initial (default) settings, appears.
+To run Test Charts, run Imatest and click on Test Charts in the Imatest main window.
+The following dialog box appears (shown here for the Star chart, which is part of the revised ISO 12233 standard).
 The available settings change for different patterns.

-The file pixel size and the dimensions when printed at the specified PPI (bitmap files only) is shown on the lower left.
-The file may be printed at any desired size.
+The file pixel size and the chart dimensions when printed at the specified PPI (bitmap files only) are shown on the lower left.
+Although these print dimensions result in optimum quality, the file may be printed at any desired size.
 Select the Pattern (the type of chart), the options, and the folder (directory) and file name for the test chart file.
-When you are ready to create the file, click on .
-You may cancel by clicking on .
-When the calculations are complete a figure showing the chart (not for printing) appears.
+When you are ready to create the file, click on Create test chart.
+You may cancel by clicking on Close.
+When the calculations are complete a preview figure showing the chart (not for printing) appears.
 You can zoom in to see the fine detail.

 The figure with the image of the chart is for preview only: it shows you what the chart looks like and lets you zoom in if you want.
 Do not print the chart directly from this figure.
 Load bitmap Print Test output files (chart_temp.tif in the above example) into an image editor (such as Photoshop, Picture Window Pro, or Irfanview (a great free image viewer that can read and write nearly every known format)) and print it from the editor.
 SVG (Scalable Vector Graphics) files can be printed from Inkscape (or imported into Adobe Illustrator or Corel Draw).
 This will allow you to select the size of the print, add annotations, use color management, etc.

 The best way to print the charts is to convert the TIFF files from black & white into 24-bit color and print them using a color-managed workflow with ICC profiles.
-Manufacturer-supplied profiles are usually sufficient; custom profiles may be better when tonal values are critical.
+Manufacturer-supplied profiles are often sufficient; custom profiles are better when tonal values are critical.
+SilverFast 8.5 – Printer Calibration is an excellent low-cost means of obtaining ICC printer profiles without a spectrophotometer— using a flatbed scanner calibrated with an It8.7 chart.

 Bitmap patterns

-Bitmap patterns consist of arrays of pixels stored as standard image files, in distinction to Vector graphic patterns (below), which consist of scalable primitives such as lines, polygons, etc. Bitmaps are best for continuous-toned images, especially the sine-modulated images described below.
+Bitmap patterns consist of arrays of pixels stored as standard image files, in distinction to Vector graphic patterns (below).
+Bitmaps are best for continuous-toned images, especially the sine-modulated images in some of the patterns below.

 The first three patterns, SFR:quadrants, SFR rectangles, and Distortion grid or checkerboard , are available in all versions.
 Most of the remaining patterns are available in Imatest Master only.